This post contains affiliate links. Read the full disclosure here.

 Two pieces of healthy french toast on a plate with mixed berries sprinkled on top

-This healthy french toast requires just 3 main ingredients and you can whip it up in 10 minutes.
+This easy french toast requires just 3 main ingredients and you can whip it up in 10 minutes.
 It’s perfect for meal prep too!

 Ingredients